 The two most noticeable signs of Graves’ disease that separates it from traditional hyperthyroidism are exopthalmos (eyes protruding further than normal) and pretibial myxedema (swelling and strangely textured skin, almost like an orange peel).
 There are normal medical treatments for the disease, although there is no known cure.
 However, some of the treatments of this disease are potentially dangerous and involve radiation and chemical supplements.
 While many cases require the full medical treatments, there are certain natural remedies and home treatments that can help you treat the symptoms and live a relatively normal life.

-Home Remedies for Graves’ Disease
+6 Useful Home Remedies of Graves’ Disease

 Broccoli, Kale, Cauliflower, Millet, Cabbage, and Turnips: These vegetables are classically associated as being goitrogens.
 People who suffer from hypothyroidism are told to avoid these vegetables because they can reduce the amount of thyroid hormone in your body.
 Therefore, for those suffering from Graves’ disease are told to increase the amount of these vegetables since it can counteract the levels of thyroid hormone in the body.

 Selenium and Lithium: Consuming foods that are high in lithium and selenium are beneficial for Graves’ disease, which includes potatoes, seaweed, sugarcane, lemons, and eggs.
 Selenium-rich foods are brazil nuts, tuna, oysters, sunflower seeds, and whole wheat breads.
 These foods can also decrease the production of thyroid by regulating the thyroid gland.